Our Favorite Trail Running Shoes

 In the midst of a tough weekend at the Outdoor Retailer Show in Salt Lake City last month, I was hanging out with Bryon after the Jupiter Steeplechase in Park City when I caught wind that he had a pair of New Balance MT110.
 I instantly pounced and begged, whined, and haggled my way into borrowing them for a test run myself.

 I first tried the shoes at the “Boxing Bear” night run during OR.
 The fit is definitely slipper-like.
 I opted to go sockless because I typically wear a 9.5 and sample size is 9.
-The upper consists of some sort of plastic compound completely lined with a soft breathable lining that makes the shoe very comfortable with or without socks, my concern was with how well they would breath and absorb water.
+The upper consists of some sort of plastic compound completely lined with a soft breathable lining that makes the shoe very comfortable with or without running socks, my concern was with how well they would breath and absorb water.

 When I put them on it felt like I was meeting the offspring of the 101 and the Minimus Trail.
 They are much more comfortable and pliable than the 10, but much more protective than the minimus.
 The 110 are built on the same last as the Minimus and have a heel to toe drop of 4 mm.
 The outsole is two-piece with a nice toe wrap/bumper that is protective, but not too bulky.
 The tread is much better than its predecessors, with cleverly trimmed directional lugs that give you traction going uphill on the forefoot and downhill on the heel.
 The exposed, foam midfoot area also has lugs.